 This weeks cracking Lamb Coconut Curry recipe is thanks to the lovely Irena Macri from Eat Drink Paleo.
-It’s one of many great recipes that feature in her fabulous e-course the 4-Week Total Paleo Reset Plan which is one of many awesome resources included in the current ‘Ultimate Healthy Living Bundle’.
+It’s one of many great recipes that feature in her fabulous e-course the 4-Week Total Paleo Reset Plan.
 I’m a huge fan of Irena’s work – her recipes are delicious, nutritionally balanced, easy to make and her e-course is super supportive and leaves no stone unturned (think meal plans, shopping lists, stress management techniques, fitness and toxin-free living guides).

 This Lamb Coconut Curry is an easy to make, nourishing curry that the whole family will love.